-Creative Writing (50., Jrs., and Srs.)
+\Creative Writing (So., Jrs., and Srs.)
 Available as an English elective at the HS and does not satisfy an ELA graduation requirement.

-Journalism (So., Irs., and Srs.)
+&quot;Journalism (So., Jrs., and Srs.)
 Available as an English elective at the HS and does not satisfy an ELA graduation requirement.

-003 HONORS ENGLISH I (Freshmen)
+1003 HONORS ENGLISH I (Freshmen) (1 CREDIT)